Instagram has 1 billion users.

 For example, if I was following 50 people and had 10K followers, then I would only be allowing myself to keep up with the 50 people I am following.

-Now, If I was following 1,000 people and had 10K followers, then I would be opening the doors to interaction and relationships with 1,000 people, rather than 50.
-Therefore, I would receive more interaction on my posts and increase the chances of people sharing my posts.
+Now, If I was following 1,000 people and had 10K followers, then I would be opening the doors to interaction and relationships with 1,000 people who may visit my online store, share it with their friends, and possibly make a purchase.

-When it comes to social media, timing is everything – which means the rule still applies for Instagram.
+When it comes to social media, timing is everything.

-You’ll need to test what works best for your audience and industry.
+Keep in mind, you’ll need to test what works best for your audience.